 R1b/Hg1/Eu18; R-M213; R-M9; R1b-M45; R-M207; R-M173; R-M343; R-L278; R-L754; R-L389/R1b1a1; R-M415; R-P297/R1b1a1a; R-M269/R1b1a1a2; R-M520; R-L23; R-M412; R-L11; R-S21/U106/M405/R1b1a1a1a2a1a1...
 Knock Knock… Wake up Neo… Follow the White Rabbit…|

 These serial numbers, chronologically arranged, represent groups and subgroups of people who genetically share one common ancestor.
-Pulling these protein strands is like going down the Rabbit Hole.
-It leads you from the Old Stone Age, to the Middle Bronze Age.
+Pulling these protein strands is like going down the rabbit hole.
+It leads you from the Old Stone Age to the Middle Bronze Age.
 From 20,000-15,000 years ago to 4,500-4,000 years ago.
 From the shores of the brackish Caspian Sea to the southern shores of the murky North Sea.
-It's at these muddy cold waters where the genetic common ancestor of the Germanic peoples once lived.
-The highest concentration of this specific DNA today, can be found precisely in the area which the Frisia Coast Trail covers.
-Some even speak of the ‘Frisian branch‘.
+It is at these cold, muddy waters where the genetic common ancestor of the Germanic peoples once lived.
+Amazingly, the highest concentration of this specific DNA today can be found precisely in the area which the Frisia Coast Trail covers.
+Some even speak of the ‘Frisian branch‘ (Eupedia.com 2011).

 Is Frisia the cradle of the Germanic peoples?